-As at the date of this report, the Company had utilized the services of Crowe MAK Limited (a DFSA registered auditor) to ensure an independent review of the Company's internal control framework and risk management practices.
-The Audit Committee of the Board has complete access to internal audit activities, reports, recommendations, observations and findings.
-The Board of Directors of the Company has adopted an Internal Audit Charter acknowledging that the Internal Auditors draw authority from the Audit Committee and the Board of Directors of the Company.
-The Audit Committee of the Board reviews the 'Annual Internal Audit Plan' and provides relevant inputs to the internal audit planning process, basis internal and external operating environment.
-During FY 2021-22, the Internal Audit Plan was structured in a manner to ensure comprehensive assessment and review of critical business process controls including conduct of Information Technology General Controls review.
+As at the date of this report, the Company had utilized the services of RSM UAE (a DFSA registered auditor) for conduct of internal audit.
+The scope and mandate to the internal auditors were to ensure carrying out an independent review of the Company's internal control framework including testing the effectiveness and adequacy of the Company's policies, processes, practice and associated risk management framework.
+The Audit Committee of the Board has oversight responsibilities on internal audit including internal audit activities, to reports. access recommendations, observations and findings.
+The Board of Directors of the Company has adopted an "Internal Audit Charter" acknowledging that the internal auditors draw authority and powers from the Audit Committee and the Board of Directors of the Company.
+The Audit Committee of the Board reviews the "Annual Internal Audit Plan" and provides relevant inputs to the internal audit planning process, basis internal and external operating environment.
+During FY 2022-23, the Internal Audit Plan was structured in a manner to ensure comprehensive assessment including but not limited to review of critical business process controls.